Wrotham to Cuxton

 Getting to the Start

 Wrotham is between the M20 and M26 motorways.
 Exit the M20 at junction 2 (from London) and continue straight on onto the A20.
 At the first roundabout turn right (again on the A20), then turn right (into Bull Lane) at the next roundabout and continue into the High Street then turn right into the car park.
 From the M26 exit at junction 2A onto the A20 towards Wrotham, then straight on into Bull Lane, then as above.
+There is parking in Wrotham or if you are returning by train, at Borough Green station.

-By public transport, Borough Green and Wrotham station which has trains every 30 minutes (Mon - Sat) and hourly on Sunday from London Victoria and Maidstone East, operated by South Eastern Trains.
-From this station you can either walk to Wrotham (despite the name, the station is actually in Borough Green), or catch a bus (Arriva service 306/308).
+By public transport, Borough Green and Wrotham station which has trains every 30 minutes (Mon - Sat) and hourly on Sunday from London Victoria and Maidstone East, operated by South Eastern Railway.
+From this station you can either walk to Wrotham (despite the name, the station is actually in Borough Green), or catch a bus (Arriva services 306/308).
 To walk, from the station turn left (Western Road), the left again into Wrotham Road.
 At the end of the town look for the path to the right, which you follow then take the path on the left to cross the M26 via a bridge.
 Once over the bridge, follow the path and turn left onto the Wrotham by-pass.
 Cross the road and continue straight on into the road then turn left at the end (Bull Lane) into Wrotham.

 If you're starting from the High Street in Wrotham walk to the end and turn left into Pilgrims Way.
 If continuing from Pilgrims Way continue straight on.
 As the road turns away from (or to the left if coming from the High Street), continue straight on on a track to emerge on the Wrotham Bypass.
 Turn left to cross over the M20 motorway and then at the roundabout cross into the road that runs parallel to the other side of the motorway, Pilgrims Way again.
 Continue on this road, where the path occasionally leaves the road to run parallel, first on the right hand side, then on the left hand side.
 Soon you come to another road turning off to the right (Nepicar Lane) where you continue straight-on, passing the buildings of Hognore Farm to the left.
 Now the path is beginning to climb gently towards the woods, so enjoy the fine views over the fields to the right.